Strikedeck Data Processing Agreement (GDPR)

 B. Data Importer

-The data importer is Strikedeck, Inc., a global provider of inbound marketing and sales software.
+The data importer is Strikedeck, Inc., a global provider of Customer Success software.

 C. Data Subjects